Antti-Kaikkonen/FlinkBlockchainSource/README.md

 ## Prerequisites
 * Java 8 or later
 * Apache Flink 1.10.0 or later
-* Apache maven 3.3 or later
+* Apache Maven 3.3 or later
 * Bitcoin Core or an RPC compatible client such as Litecoin Core or Dash Core.

 ## Installation